hashicorp/terraform-provider-consul/website/docs/r/prepared_query.markdown

 * `only_passing` - (Optional) When `true`, the prepared query will only return nodes with passing health checks in the result.

+*  `connect` - (Optional) When `true` the prepared query will return connect proxy services for a queried service.
+Conditions such as `tags` in the prepared query will be matched against the proxy service.
+Defaults to false.

 * `near` - (Optional) Allows specifying the name of a node to sort results near using Consul's distance sorting and network coordinates.
 The magic